Skip to main content

 The context

 Ceramics are durable, versatile and resource-efficient, used in everything from homes to industries.
 However, the industry needs to lower its environmental impact.
-This means optimizing raw materials, recycling and changing production processes to cut carbon emissions and energy use.
+This means optimising raw materials, recycling and changing production processes to cut carbon emissions and energy use.

-Deep electrification challenges
+Profound electrification challenges

-A possible decarbonization
+A possible decarbonisation

 Our solutions